I’m Veronica Leigh (V Leigh) Carr, surrealist and naturalist with head in the clouds and feet in the forest.

 What else do you enjoy?

-My family: husband, daughter, and cat.
-Bike rides, forestry, proofreading, paper marbling, steel-drum playing, disaster movies.
+My family: husband, daughter, cat.
+Forestry, gardening, paper marbling, research, bike-riding, judo, disaster movies.
 Naps.
-Strong coffee and dark beer.
+Strong coffee and dark chocolate.

 How do I order your artwork?